thm265/babycam/README.md

 This is a repository for a babycam using RaspberryPi and webcam with Python Django backend.

 ## Dependencies Installation for Development
-Use *pip -r requirements.txt* to install dependencies
+Use *pip install -r requirements.txt* to install dependencies

 ## Some Youtube Tutorials
 1. https://www.youtube.com/watch?v=NufWIkVQT44&list=WL&index=1